 9.9.1.
-Use of the wrong transaction manager for a specific DataSource portable abstraction.
-If you are using global transactions, you the and must use org.springframework.transaction.jta.JtaTransactionManager class (or an application server-specific subclass of it) for all your transactional operations.
+Use of the wrong transaction manager for a specific DataSource

+You should take care to use the correct PlatformTransactionManager implementation for their requirements.
+Used properly, the Spring Framework merely provides a straightforward and portable abstraction.
+If you are using global transactions, you must use the org.springframework.transaction.jta.JtaTransactionManager class (or an application server-specific subclass of it) for all your transactional operations.
 Otherwise the transaction infrastructure will attempt to perform local transactions on resources such as container DataSource instances.
-Such local transactions don't make sense, and a good application server will treat them as errors.
+Such local transactions do not make sense, and a good application server will treat them as errors.